Otto Hantke: Early life

 Otto Hantke was born on 21 January 1907, in Kietrz, Upper Silesia.
 He joined the SS of the Nazi Party by 1933.

 Actions during the Holocaust

 Lipowa 7 concentration camp

 Hantke was an SS officer at the Lipowa 7 concentration camp in Lublin.
-Based on Hantke's reputation as a "good organizer," the SS and Police Leader leader in Lublin Odilo Globocnik personally ordered him to go to Krasnik.
+Based on Hantke's reputation as a "good organizer," the SS and Police Leader in Lublin Odilo Globocnik personally ordered him to go to Krasnik.

 Budzyń concentration camp

 From September to December 1942, Hantke helped establish and served as the first commandant of the Budzyń labor camp, where the inmates were slave laborers at a Heinkel aircraft factory.

 In his role at Budzyń, Hantke was responsible for the selection during the final liquidation of the Krasnik Ghetto in November 1942, in accordance with the orders from Christian Wirth, the Inspector of the Aktion Reinhard murder regime.
 Hantke chose about 150 men from Krasnik to be imprisoned at Budzyń, with the rest deported to the Belzec death camp.
 He later sent 50 prisoners from Budzyń to be expelled to Zaklikow.
 He shot dead others, including teenager Baruch Krumholz.